 The abduction of the Chibok school girls last month is a sad escalation of the terror the Nigerian people have witnessed since 2009.
 This crisis comes as a result of four long-running challenges that not only affect the northeastern parts of the country, but have the possibility to produce widespread impact across all of Nigeria and in the neighboring countries.
-The first challenge is that of corruption and lack of confidence in government in

-The first challenge is that of corruption and lack of confidence in government in Nigerian.
+The first challenge is that of corruption and lack of confidence in government in Nigeria.
 Many Nigerians are frustrated, and feel that there is a high degree of corruption in the country.
 Boko Haram argues that corruption is the result of democracy and Western influences.
 According to this argument, democracy is a Western import that has not succeeded in Nigeria.
 Past elections have resulted in violence, and militants argue that this contradicts the principles of Islamic sharia law-given by God.
 This has a certain resonance with frustrated, poor, and desperate people who perceive a growing gap between rich and poor, and suspect that politicians are using their public offices to secure private wealth.